 Increased Blood Flow in a Heartbeat

-ResQGARD® is for treating spontaneously breathing casualties who are hypovolemic and have symptoms of low blood pressure.
-The device creates a slight amount of therapeutic resistance only when a casualty inhales, which effectively increases blood flow and circulation to vital organs.
-Studies have shown that the ResQGARD can increase blood pressure by up to 30%.1,2
+ResQGARD® is for treating spontaneously breathing casualties who are hypovolemic and have symptoms of shock.
+The device creates a slight amount of therapeutic resistance only when a casualty inhales, which increases blood flow and circulation to vital organs.
+Studies have shown that the ResQGARD can increase blood pressure up to 30%.1,2

-When intravenous (IV) or Intraosseous (IO) access is not practical or possible, the ResQGARD provides a therapeutic bridge until the casualty can get definitive treatment.
-The non-invasive device is easily administered by all skill level providers, and safely complements a permissive hypotension approach to trauma management.
+ResQGARD provides a therapeutic bridge until the casualty can get definitive treatment.
+The non-invasive device is easily administered by all skill level providers, and safely complements a low volume resuscitation approach to trauma management.

 ResQGARD is indicated for casualties who present with poor circulation from a variety of causes, e.g. blood loss, dehydration, heat stroke, early sepsis and orthostatic intolerance.

 - Enhanced Perfusion to vital organs

 - Increases Blood Pressure by up to 30%1,2

 - Non-Invasive and easily administered by all skill levels

 - Low cube

 - Studies have demonstrated increases in blood pressure by up to 30%1,2